Nicolassiqueira05/Weather_Forecast/README.md

 The Geolocation API may prompt the user for permission.
 It only works over HTTPS or on localhost.

-Author
 Developed by Nicolas Siqueira

 This project is for educational purposes.
-Feel free to use, modify, or improve it, but remember to always fole the fair use policy of the APIs.
+Feel free to use, modify, or improve it, but remember to always follow the fair use policy of the APIs.